 What are upload and download speeds?

-What affects 3G and 4G broadband speeds?
+What affects mobile broadband speeds?

-All manner of things can affect the mobile broadband speed received by a customer, including network coverage in the area, the amount of network traffic at any given time, weather conditions, whether you're on the move or static and interference from other devices.
+All manner of things can affect the mobile broadband speed received by a customer, including network coverage in the area, the amount of network traffic at any given time, weather conditions, whether you're on the move or static, and interference from other devices.

 Is mobile broadband fast enough for me?

 Mobile broadband can be a little misunderstood, and many people think it will be as fast as their fixed-line home connection.
 That may be true when you're in a spot with a strong 4G or 5G signal, but often the average user will find it delivers slower and less consistent speed than a fixed-line.